Flight cancellations drag on as airlines short-staffed

 NEW YORK (AP) — Airlines continued to cancel hundreds of flights Saturday as staffing issues tied to COVID-19disrupted holiday celebrations during one of the busiest travel times of the year.

-FlightAware, a flight-tracking website, noted 888 flights entering, leaving or inside the U.S. canceled Saturday, up from 690 Friday.
-About 200 more flights were already canceled for Sunday.
+FlightAware, a flight-tracking website, noted 921 flights entering, leaving or inside the U.S. canceled Saturday, up from 690 Friday.
+Over 200 more flights were already canceled for Sunday.
 FlightAware does not say why flights are canceled.

 Delta, United and JetBlue on Friday had all said the omicron variant was causing staffing problems leading to flight cancellations.
 United spokesperson Maddie King said staffing shortages were still causing cancellations and it was unclear when normal operations would return.
 “This was unexpected,” she said of omicron’s impact on staffing.
 Delta and JetBlue did not immediately respond to questions Saturday.